GSA-TTS/identity-handbook/_articles/annual-certificate-rotation.md

 Please refer to the developer documentation for more details: <https://developers.login.gov/saml/>

-**NOTE:** Do not assume that partners are not using out-of-date endpoints.
-It is a good idea to separate out the addition of the new year's certs/endpoints and the removal of older years certs/endpoints.

 ## Steps to add the new SAML certificate:
 1. Contact DevOps to create a ticket to generate the SAML 202X key and cert.
-    - Cert/Key get saved to a secure S3 bucket
+    - Cert/Key get generated and saved to a secure S3 bucket
+    - Certificate passphrases are saved to a Google sheet (limited distribution)
+    - A PR in the `identity-devops` repo to copy the new cert down to new instances via Chef is created and merged.
-    - Follow up to ensure the new key and cert have been pushed (via chef) all the way to new production instances.
+    - Follow up to ensure the new key and cert have been pushed all the way to new production instances.
     - Ensure that the new certificate expires on April 1st the next year.
+        - `openssl x509 -in saml20xx.crt -text -noout`
 2. Update reference to the new 202X cert in secrets saml_endpoint_configs:
-    - Do not update the configs until you have confirmed that the certs are being pushed to instances in that env (see above).
     - You will need to append the new certificate to saml_endpoint_configs in the secrets file in `dev`, `int`, `staging` and `prod` environments.
+        - Do not update the configs until you have confirmed that the certs have been pushed to instances in that env (see above).
+    - Get access to the new certificate's passphrase from the engineer who generated the new certs (e.g., via a shared Google doc)
-Edit the env configs via `bin/app-s3-secret --env <ENV> --app idp --edit` in the `identity-devops` repo.
+    - Edit the env configs via `bin/app-s3-secret --env <ENV> --app idp --edit` in the `identity-devops` repo.
     - So this:
 	 ```yaml
 	 saml_endpoint_configs: '[{"suffix":"2019","secret_key_passphrase":"XXXXXXXXXXXX"},{"suffix":"2020","secret_key_passphrase":"XXXXXXXXXXXX"}]'